Zac-HD/stdlib-property-tests/README.md

 implementations of Python, and the Hypothesis project and ecosystem.

+# Workflow
+To run the tests against the current version of Python:

+- `pip install -r requirements.txt` (or `hypothesis hypothesmith`)
+- `python -m unittest`

+For development, we use [`tox`](https://tox.readthedocs.io/en/latest/) to manage an extensive suite of auto-formatters and linters, so:

+- `pip install tox`
+- `tox`

+will set up a virtualenv for you, install everything, and finally run the formatters, linters, and test suite.

 ## Contributors
 <!--- Add yourself to the end of the list! -->
 - [Zac Hatfield-Dodds](https://zhd.dev)